Donngi/slackhub/documents/guide_for_admin/step2_register_app/README.md

 Please set these 2 setting.

 1. Turn the toggle to ON
 2. Enter the Request URL field.
-Set `SlackHubStack.SlackHubInteractiveEndpointXXXXXXXXXX` you got in the STEP1.
+Set endpoint url you got in the STEP1 + `/interactive` (like `https://xxxxxxxxxxx.execute-api.ap-northeast-1.amazonaws.com/interactive`).

 ## Get bot user access token and register it to the SSM Parameter Store
 There are just a little more settings!
 Select `Features - OAuth & Permissions` tab in the left sidebar.